S4N-T0S/Open-Source-LDAT/README.md

 *   **Multiple Testing Modes:** Includes a general-purpose automatic mode and specialized modes for use with controlled testing software.
 *   **True 8kHz Polling:** A custom build script temporarily patches the Teensy core to enable a true 8000 Hz USB polling rate for maximum accuracy in Direct Mode.
 *   **On-Device Stats:** The OLED screen displays live latency data, including the last, average, minimum, and maximum measurements, plus a run counter.
+*   **SD Card Data Logging:** Automatically save every latency measurement from a test session to a `.csv` file on a microSD card.
 *   **Hardware Diagnostics:** A comprehensive self-check runs on boot to verify all components are functioning correctly.
 *   **Simple One-Button UI:** A clever, multi-level hold system allows for full device control with just a single push button.